 Field Interactions

-Anywhere in the User Interface (Event List, Fields Panel, Inspection Panel), you can click the three-dot menu icon (⋮) on a field to get contextual menus that offer a series of interactions.
-What interactions are supported depend on the Field Data Types of the field you click.
-The image below shows them all:
+Anywhere in the UI (Results panel, Fields panel, Inspection panel), you can click the icon next to a field to get contextual menus for a series of interactions.
+Supported interactions depend on the Field Data Types of the selected field.
+The following image shows them all:

 Main interactions are:

-• Copy — copies the value or the field's name, ready for you to paste it in the Search box.
-It works in any field interaction within the Fields Panel and Inspection Panel.
-It also works in the Event List when the data type is JSON or Log line.
+• Copy — copies the value or the field's name, ready for you to paste into the Query editor.
+It works in any field interaction within the Fields panel and Inspection panel.
+It also works in the Event list when the data type is JSON or Log line.

 You can copy the field in different formats:

 • Field name copies the field's name.
-Click inside a nested field in a JSON structure and copy the field name — it'll copy the whole path into the field and this corresponds to the field inside LogScale.
+Click inside a nested field in a JSON structure and copy the field name — the whole path will be copied into the field and this corresponds to the field inside LogScale.

 • Value copies the field's value.